MI tax deduction should be made permanent

 Tax deduction for MI premiums has been extended several times

-Most recently in December 2020 as part of the Consolidated Appropriations Act of 2021, which covered tax filings for 2020 and 2021.
-USMI is once again calling on Congress to support existing homeowners and prospective homebuyers by extending the deduction and making it permanent.
+This tax policy was extended most recently in December 2020 as part of the Consolidated Appropriations Act of 2021, which covered tax filings for 2020 and 2021.
+USMI continues to call on Congress to support existing homeowners and prospective homebuyers by extending the deduction and making it permanent.
 While this deduction has benefited millions of homeowners since 2007, its effectiveness is diminished by:

-The ability of borrowers to deduct MI premiums from federal income taxes should be made permanent because MI premiums are the economic equivalent of mortgage interest payments, and so should remain deductible and at parity with mortgage interest payments.
-Further, the existing AGI phaseout should be increased or eliminated since the mortgage insurance premium deduction is the only itemized deduction subject to such a cap and the phaseout has never been adjusted.
+The ability of borrowers to deduct MI premiums from federal income taxes should be made permanent because MI premiums are the economic equivalent of mortgage interest payments, and so should be deductible and at parity with mortgage interest payments.
+Further, the existing AGI phaseout should be increased or eliminated since the MI premium deduction is the only itemized deduction subject to such a cap and the phaseout has never been adjusted.

 Interested in understanding MI?